 Early in December, LG Chem recalled several residential solar battery storage products because of concerns about fire safety.
-Five fires involving these battery systems have been reported, including an explosion at an energy storage facility in Arizona caused several injuries.
+Five fires involving these battery systems have been reported, including an explosion at an energy storage facility in Arizona that caused several injuries.

 According to the recall notice, cells inside the battery units are at risk of overheating and starting fires.
 This recall comes on the heels of several fires involving Tesla solar products.

 More and more homeowners are requesting battery backup solutions as part of their solar power installations.
-With increased adoption of solar power, concerns about fire hazards are likely to grow.
+With the increased adoption of solar power, concerns about fire hazards are likely to grow.

 Are these concerns justified?